 Once an analytics dashboard has been implemented, there is no need for any more time spent in Excel trying to perform calculations on aggregate totals from disparate sales and ordering spreadsheets (or by doing math with a pen and paper).
 An executive, interactive dashboard answers every high-level question right off the bat, allowing for a bird’s eye view of the whole business at a glance.

 Some of the most pervasive and elusive problems to solve relate to the effectiveness of specific menu items.
 “Are my specials worth it?”
 “Are my menu items profitable?
 Are they popular enough?”
-Dashboards provide the otherwise inaccessible tools that are necessary to answer these questions.
+Restaurant dashboards provide the otherwise inaccessible tools that are necessary to answer these questions.